barryclark/jekyll-now/_posts/2015-06-14-Netrunner-Rolling-1506-released.md

 * Updated translation languages
 * Improved documentation

-This release comes KDE Plasma 5.3.1, linux318 kernel and all the usual Manjaro and upstream updates. **Stable** branch was used to create these install medias.
+This release comes with KDE Plasma 5.3.1, linux318 kernel and all the usual Manjaro and upstream updates. **Stable** branch was used to create these install medias.
 Please give us feedback and report any issues with this release.

 kind regards
 James Kittsmiller, Netrunner Development Team